-- IMDA’s Lab on Wheels visited us in April to provide our P3s with coding and computational thinking experience.
+- In collaboration with IMDA and MOE, the school piloted the Code for Fun programme.
+The IMDA’s Lab on Wheels also visited us to provide our P3s with coding and computational thinking experience.
 The students had fun learning and coding their toy ball, ‘hackaball’, through visual block-based programming.
 The workshop equipped our students with technological knowledge to be future ready digital citizens in Singapore’s Smart Nation.

 - In line with MOE’s effort to nurture

 “Future-ready and Responsible Digital Learners”, the school organised “Coding

 with Micro:bit Workshop” for our P4 students to increase their exposure

 to coding.
 Through the fun and hands-on workshop, the students

 will improve in their computational thinking, which is the ability to

 communicate their thoughts in a structured and logical way.
 The workshop also encourages them to be

 creative and promotes thinking “out of the box”.

 For enquiries on the school’s ICT Department, please email: